-- following resident consent, upload the ACP and/or ACD to a resident's My Health Record - nominate the custodian/substitute decision maker(s) of the resident's ACP and/or ACD in the resident's health record - clearly document whether a resident and/or guardian(s)/ carer(s) has refused to have an ACP within the resident's My Health Record.
+- following resident consent, upload advance care planning information (including the ACD indicating the person's preferences and values, and documents appointing a substitute decision maker) to a resident's My Health Record - · document the custodian of the resident's advance care plan/directive in the resident's health record - clearly document whether a resident and/or substitute decision maker has refused to upload the advance care directive in the resident's My Health Record.

-RACF1.1▶C Our RACF participates in planning and updating resident care with the resident's regular GP.
+RACF1.1 ► C Our RACF participates in planning and updating resident care with the resident's regular GP.

-- keep an up-to-date multi-disciplinary care plan for each resident - document different clinical circumstances in collaborative arrangements with the RACFs and GPs when the resident's health changes
+- · keep an up-to-date multidisciplinary care plan for each resident - document different clinical circumstances in collaborative arrangements with the RACFs and GPs when the resident's health changes.

-- seek to establish a collaborative arrangement between the GP and RACF - where relevant, document receipt of discharge summaries and specialist reports in the resident's health record - document resident's appointments in the resident's health record e.g. specialist or outpatient clinic appointments. - have an electronic health record system for all residents that GPs and all members of the RACF care team can access.
+- seek to establish a collaborative arrangement between the GP and your RACF - where relevant, document receipt of discharge summaries and specialist reports in the resident's health record - document resident's appointments in the resident's health record (eg specialist or outpatient clinic appointments) - have an electronic health record system for all residents that GPs and all members of the RACF care team can access.

-RACF1.1▶D Our RACF facilitates and communicates with a resident's regular GP about care services provided within the facility.
+RACF1.1 ▶ D Our RACF facilitates and communicates with a resident's regular GP about care services provided within the facility.

-provide evidence of structured care arrangements between your RACF and other care services.
+• provide evidence of structured care arrangements between your RACF and other care services.